AaronHutchinson/Grim-Dawn-Save-Decryption/README.md

 **Acknowledgements**:
 * Nearly all credit goes to "Christopher" of https://www.lost.org.uk, as (as far as I know) they wrote the original file.
 I merely updated it.
 * Thanks to "mamba" for sharing some of their GD Stash code and giving insight on how to read/interpret some of the new data.

+**Disclaimer**: I am not responsible if these tools corrupt your game files.
+Make backups of all of your files before using this tool.